sdias/win-10-virtual-desktop-enhancer/docs/settings.md

 ## Desktop names

 In a similar manner to wallpapers you can assign a custom name to each virtual desktop: you can choose your own names by editing the `[DesktopNames]` section of the `settings.ini` file.
-The name will be shown in a popup every time you witch desktop (if you activated the popup feature) and in the tooltip of the tray icon.
+The name will be shown in a popup every time you switch desktop (if you activated the popup feature) and in the tooltip of the tray icon.
 If a desktop's name is not set, "Desktop <number>" will be displayed.
 Again, like wallpapers, any number of desktops are supported by this feature: you can expand by adding new lines with new numbers.